Actin: Folding

 Ribbon model obtained using the PyMOL programme on crystallographs of the prefoldin proteins found in the archaean Pyrococcus horikoshii.
 The six supersecondary structures are present in a coiled helix "hanging" from the central beta barrels.
 These are often compared in the literature to the tentacles of a jellyfish.
 As far as is visible using electron microscopy, eukariotic prefoldin has a similar structure.

 Actin can spontaneously acquire a large part of its tertiary structure.
 However, the way it acquires its fully functional form from its newly synthesized native form is special and almost unique in protein chemistry.
 The reason for this special route could be the need to avoid the presence of incorrectly folded actin monomers, which could be toxic as they can act as inefficient polymerization terminators.
 Nevertheless, it is key to establishing the stability of the cytoskeleton, and additionally, it is an essential process for coordinating the cell cycle.

 CCT is required in order to ensure that folding takes place correctly.
 CCT is a group II chaperonin, a large protein complex that assists in the folding of other proteins.
 CCT is formed of a double ring of eight different subunits (hetero-octameric) and it differs from group I chaperonins like GroEL, which is found in Eubacteria and in eukaryotic organelles, as it does not require a co-chaperone to act as a lid over the central catalytic cavity.
 Substrates bind to CCT through specific domains.
 It was initially thought that it only bound with actin and tubulin, although recent immunoprecipitation studies have shown that it interacts with a large number of polypeptides, which possibly function as substrates.
 It acts through ATP-dependent conformational changes that on occasion require several rounds of liberation and catalysis in order to complete a reaction.

 In order to successfully complete their folding, both actin and tubulin need to interact with another protein called prefoldin, which is a heterohexameric complex (formed by six distinct subunits), in an interaction that is so specific that the molecules have coevolved.
-Actin complexes with prefoldin while it is still being formed, when it is approximately 145 amino acids long, specifically those at the N-terminal.
+Actin forms a complex with prefoldin while it is still being formed, when it is approximately 145 amino acids long, specifically those at the N-terminal.

 Different recognition sub-units are used for actin or tubulin although there is some overlap.
 In actin the subunits that bind with prefoldin are probably PFD3 and PFD4, which bind in two places one between residues 60–79 and the other between residues 170–198.
 The actin is recognized, loaded, and delivered to the cytosolic chaperonin (CCT) in an open conformation by the inner end of prefoldin's "tentacles" (see the image and note).
 The contact when actin is delivered is so brief that a tertiary complex is not formed, immediately freeing the prefoldin.